outpaddling/LPJS/README.md

 evolved into the premier batch system for massive and complex HPC clusters.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER OR GRID.
-In its basic form, it's just a computer network with a head node for tracking resource use, some compute nodes, possibly one or more file servers, and some software to manage computing resources.
+In its basic form, it's just a LAN (local area network) with a head node for tracking resource use, some compute nodes, possibly one or more file servers, and some software to manage computing resources.
 You can make a cluster or grid